AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

 ---
 # Work with the Advanced Map Editor {#id1942D0S0IHS}

-The Advanced Map Editor comes with intuitive user interface and it is similar to the Web Editor.
-When you open a map file in the Web Editor, you get an option to edit the map file using the Advanced Map Editor interface.
+The Advanced Map Editor comes with intuitive user interface and it is similar to the Editor.
+When you open a map file in the Editor, you get an option to edit the map file using the Advanced Map Editor interface.
 The Advanced Map Editor allows you to add topic references, key references, structure your content and more.

-In addition to editing map files directly from the Web Editor, you can also open topic files in a map for editing the Web Editor.
-This topic walks you through the features in the Advanced Map Editor and how you can open and edit files in a DITA map in the Web Editor.
+In addition to editing map files directly from the Editor, you can also open topic files in a map for editing the Editor.
+This topic walks you through the features in the Advanced Map Editor and how you can open and edit files in a DITA map in the Editor.

 ## Add topics to a map file